Connecting with Teens through Shared Journaling

 A teen sitting on a couch, smiling as she writes in a journal at home with guidance from ConnectionPlus resources.

 1. Shared journaling creates connection without pressure.
 2. A journal can build trust, openness, and understanding over time.
 3. Simple routines and gentle creativity help it work well.
 This blog is part of our “Trauma & Adolescence” Training.
 If you would like to learn more about this training or any of other trainings.
 Click Here.
-Connecting with […]
+A Simple […]

 5 Trauma-Informed Parenting Hacks That Work